Simultaneous translation apps English to Brazilian Portuguese; advantages and disadvantages (pros and cons)

 In order to save money or perhaps trying to be practical, which does not always turn out this way, some event planners think of using apps for simultaneous translation, apps that may end up compromising the quality and efficiency of the translation process in real time.
 This is definitely not a good option.

 Although it has improved greatly over the years, there is still no real guarantee of accuracy.
-For example, if you need to visit a doctor when you are on vacation with a sore throat and use Google Translate to list your symptoms, he may end up prescribing medications that are totally different from the ones you need.
+For example, if you need to visit a doctor when you are on vacation with a sore throat and use Google Translate to list your symptoms, he may end up suggesting medications that are totally different from the ones you need.

 The list of misunderstandings that can occur is immense and we could write a 500-page article on this subject.
 Insert the lyrics of the famous song The Girl from Ipanema into Google translate from Portuguese into the English language and pay close attention to the disaster that takes place …… you will have a good laugh.
-It has nothing to do with what the lyrics say in Brazilian Portuguese!
+It has nothing to do with what the lyrics say in Portuguese !

 In general, technology serves to improve our lives.
 Softwares can automate steps, reducing the human workload.
 However, translation, like most language-related tasks, is complex.
 The machines have not yet reached the point where they can use a language the way people use it.
 Translation is at least twice as complex as just writing in one language, and has several deep layers.